jjdblast/bigdata-pipeline_wiki/Troubleshooting.md

-If you see this error
+## Running out of disk space
+* It's likely that you have old, unused containers from each `docker run` command
+* These don't get garbage collected automatically as Docker assumes you may want to start them again
+* Use the following command to clean them out
 ```
-error in run: Machine "boot2docker-vm" does not exist.
+docker rm `docker ps -aq`
 ```

+## error in run: Machine "boot2docker-vm" does not exist.
-you've got big issues.
+* If you see this error, you've got big issues.

-Trying to work through this on my own laptop!
+* Trying to work through this on my own laptop!